-Anthony Welters, 59 - Executive Vice President and a member of the Office of the CEO of UnitedHealth Group Incorporated since 2011.
+Anthony Welters, 60 - Executive Vice President and a member of the Office of the CEO of UnitedHealth Group Incorporated since 2011, and Chairman of BlackIvy Group LLC, a values-driven investment company that builds and grows commercial enterprises in Sub-Saharan Africa, since 2013.
 From 2006 until 2011 he was President, Public and Senior Markets Group of UnitedHealth Group.
 Mr. Welters is also a director of C.R.
 Bard, Inc. and West Pharmaceutical Services, Inc. and was a director of Qwest Communications, Inc. from 2006 until 2011.
 He has been a director of the Company since 2013.